trawat87/book/chapters/in/aws-elasticbeanstalk.md

 [AWS Console URL](https://aws.amazon.com/console/).

-Upon successful login, select Elastic Beanstalk from the Compute section or alternatively, you can type Beanstalk in the search bar to look up.
+Upon successful login, select Elastic Beanstalk from the Compute section or alternatively, you can type Beanstalk in the search bar to look up (see
-(see @fig:aws-beanstalk-console)
+@fig:aws-beanstalk-console).

 ![AWS Beanstalk](images/elastic_beanstalk-1.png){#fig:aws-beanstalk-console}